-One of my New Year’s resolutions was to come up with monthly “resolutions” for myself and for anyone who follows this blog.
+One of my New Year’s resolutions this year was to come up with monthly “resolutions” for myself and for anyone who follows this blog.
 Cooking Light magazine (which is one of my favorite sources of recipes and ideas for healthy living) had the same idea, so I am shamelessly borrowing their healthy habits!

 Last week I had a fairly common conversation with one of my residents.
 She told me that with her schedule it’s almost impossible for either parent to cook for the family.
 Secondly, she said when she does shop for food, she buys everything she thinks she might need… and half of it goes bad in the refrigerator.
 They have resorted to picking up take-out as their solution to the problem.
 There are at least two major problems with this strategy (and a lot of other minor problems): 1) It costs a LOT more and 2) It is clearly not going to be as healthy.